Rakshit-Sharma-001/Excel_Sales_and_Finance_Analytics/README.md

 - **Importance of analyzing sales data:** Identify sales patterns and track key performance indicators (KPIs).

 - **Role of reports:** Determine effective customer discounts, facilitate negotiations with consumers, and identify potential business expansion opportunities in promising countries.
+The values are formatted accordingly with various their respective color scales to highlight important and major ones, from dark to light version.

 ## Finance Report :